 Associate Professor, Department of Neurological Surgery

-Coleen M. Atkins, Ph.D. is currently an Associate Professor at The Miami Project to Cure Paralysis in the Department of Neurological Surgery at the University of Miami Miller School of Medicine.
-She received her undergraduate degree in 1993 from the University of Minnesota, Minneapolis, with an honors thesis conducted in the laboratory of Dr. Paul Chapman.
-She investigated the effects of nitric oxide signaling on learning and memory.
-In 1999, she received her doctorate in Neuroscience under the training of Dr. David Sweatt at Baylor College of Medicine in Houston, Texas, studying the molecular mechanisms of learning and memory.
-Dr. Atkins’ post-doctoral training was completed at Oregon Health & Sciences University with Dr. Thomas Soderling, studying the role of CaMKII in short versus long-term synaptic plasticity.
-Dr. Atkins’ joined the University of Miami Miller School of Medicine to train with Dr. Dalton Dietrich studying traumatic brain injury.
+Coleen M. Atkins, Ph.D. is currently an Associate Professor at The Miami Project to Cure Paralysis in the Department of Neurological Surgery and director of the Neuroscience Graduate Program at the University of Miami Miller School of Medicine.
+She received her undergraduate degree in 1993 from the University of Minnesota, Minneapolis, with an honors thesis conducted in the laboratory of Dr. Paul Chapman investigating the effects of nitric oxide on learning and memory.
+In 1999, she received her doctorate in Neuroscience under the training of Dr. David Sweatt at Baylor College of Medicine in Houston, studying the molecular mechanisms of learning and memory.
+Dr. Atkins was a post-doctoral fellow at the Vollum Institute at Oregon Health & Sciences University with Dr. Thomas Soderling, determining the role of CaMKII in short versus long-term synaptic plasticity.
+In 2004, Dr. Atkins joined the University of Miami Miller School of Medicine as a postdoctoral fellow in the laboratory of Dr. Dalton Dietrich to study synaptic dysfunction after traumatic brain injury.

 The long-term research objectives of Dr. Atkins’ laboratory are to identify the cellular signaling mechanisms that underlie synaptic plasticity during memory formation and to determine how these synaptic plasticity mechanisms are altered during traumatic brain injury.
-Currently, Dr. Atkins is funded by the NIH to develop therapeutic strategies for learning and memory rehabilitation of chronic TBI survivors.
-Dr. Atkins is a member of the Women in Neurotrauma Research society, the National Neurotrauma Society, the Society for Neuroscience, and the International Society for Neurochemistry.
+Currently, Dr. Atkins is funded by the NIH to develop therapeutic strategies for learning and memory rehabilitation in chronic TBI survivors.
+Dr. Atkins is a member of the National Neurotrauma Society, TEAM Neuroscience and the Society for Neuroscience.
 In 2013, she was awarded the Brain Injury Association of America’s Young Investigator Award.
-Dr. Atkins is highly active in Brain Awareness Week outreach activities as well as volunteering in her local community to promote the understanding of neuroscience to the general public.
+Dr. Atkins is president of the Miami Society for Neuroscience Chapter and highly active in Brain Awareness Week outreach activities as well as volunteering in her local community to promote the understanding of neuroscience to the general public.

-- The research in our laboratory focuses on developing novel therapeutic interventions for traumatic brain injury and spinal cord injury.
+- The research in our laboratory focuses on developing novel therapeutic interventions for traumatic brain injury.

-- We are identifying the biochemical changes that underlie the pathology in the CNS after trauma using molecular biology, biochemistry, and electrophysiology techniques.
+- We are identifying the biochemical changes that underlie the pathology in the brain after trauma using molecular biology, biochemistry and electrophysiology techniques.